jakelever/swc-machine-learning-short/_episodes/05-grep.md

 Let's find out who Martin Bishop is.
 We're going to look for information in Dr Gill's contact book.

 ~~~
-$ cat contacts.tsv
+$ cat contacts.txt
 ~~~
 {: .bash}

 Oh dear, it's rather large.
 However it does have information against everyone's name.
-That looks promising.
+The first column is their name, the second is their company, the third is the position at the company and the fourth is their location.

 # Searching within a file